conda/conda/docs/source/user-guide/concepts/environments.rst

    * - **Libraries**
      - Statically link, vendor libraries in wheels, or use apt/yum/brew/etc.
-     - Install system-level libraries as conda dependencies
+     - Install system-level libraries as conda dependencies.
    * - **System**
-     - Depend on base system install of Python
+     - Depend on base system install of Python.
-     - Python is independent from system
+     - Python is independent from system.
    * - **Extending environment**
-     - Extend environment with pip
+     - Extend environment with pip.
-     - Extended environment with conda or pip
+     - Extended environment with conda or pip.
    * - **Non-Python dependencies**
      -
-     - Manages non-Python dependencies (R, Perl, arbitrary executables)
+     - Manages non-Python dependencies (R, Perl, arbitrary executables).
    * - **Tracking dependencies**
      -
-     - Tracks binary dependencies explicitly
+     - Tracks binary dependencies explicitly.

 |

 Why use venv-based virtual environments
 ---------------------------------------

-- You prefer their workflow or spec formats
+- You prefer their workflow or spec formats.
-- You prefer to use the system Python and libraries
+- You prefer to use the system Python and libraries.
-- Your project maintainers only publish to PyPI, and you prefer packages that come more directly from the project maintainers, rather than someone else providing builds based on the same code
+- Your project maintainers only publish to PyPI, and you prefer packages that come more directly from the project maintainers, rather than someone else providing builds based on the same code.

 Why use conda virtual environments?
 -----------------------------------

-- You want control over binary compatibility choices
+- You want control over binary compatibility choices.
-- You want to utilize newer language standards, such as C++ 17
+- You want to utilize newer language standards, such as C++ 17.
-- You need libraries beyond what the system Python offers
+- You need libraries beyond what the system Python offers.
-- You want to manage packages from languages other than Python in the same space
+- You want to manage packages from languages other than Python in the same space.

 Workflow differentiators
 ========================